cjns/Site-Solutions-Website/README.md

 > What are we going to make?

 - Navigation bar
    - Opportunity/Problem addressed: 8.
 I want to be able to navigate the site easily to find the information I need.
    - Further Details:
       - Maintain the same style and layout throughout the site.
       - A responsive navigation bar at the top of the site that allows the user to access the main pages of the website.
-    - Contains a telephone number on mobile and desktop for ease of calling.
       - The site logo will be situated on the left.
       - The nav links will be positioned to the right and on smaller devices the nav menu will reduce to a burger menu bar to keep the experience tidy, intuitive, and maintain common convention.

 - Home page
    - Opportunity/Problem addressed: 5.
 Provide quick access to services.
    - Further details:
       - A landing page image with a caption that engages the user.
 E.g. 'Can your users find you?'
       - A section that increases social proof by providing some key information the client will be interested in.
 E.g. Number of clients they have helped, how much revenue they have generated, etc.
       - An 'our services' section highlighting the main services/packages they are looking to sell.
 The services will link to their respective 'service page'.

 - Service Pages (SEO and Social Media)
    - Opportunity/Problem addressed: 5.
 Provide quick access to services.
    - Further details:
       - The service pages will include more detailed information about the relevant service they have clicked on to ensure the user has all of the information they require to make a purchase decision.

 - About page
    - Opportunity/Problem addressed: 1.
 Find out about Site Services, 4.
 Establishing credibility and showcase expertise in seo.
    - Further details:
       - Information about Site Solutions where client testimonials and reviews can be integrated for increased social proof.

 - Contact/Sign up page
    - Opportunity/Problem addressed: 3.
 Have contact info. available to encourage enquiries/leads.
    - Further details:
       - The contact form will allow the user to contact Site Solutions about any of the services being offered or any other queries they may have.
       - The contact form will include the following fields.
          - Name
          - email
          - Services (dropdown)
             - SEO
             - Social Media
          - Message (text)
          - Submit

 - Footer
    - Opportunity/Problem addressed: 2.
 Follow Site Solutions for updates and promotions.
    - Further details:
       - The footer will maintain the same style and layout throughout the site.
       - Includes links to the relevant social media sites in a new window.
       - Font Awesome icons will be used so social media sites are easily identifiable.

 ### Future implementations